 Mom's Recipe Scrapbooks (c.
 1920s)

 Ingredients: 1-1/2 cups honey, 4 eggs, separated.
 Beat the egg yolks and add the honey gradually until completely mixed.

 Cook the mixture over a slow fire, stirring constantly, until the mass thickens, then remove from fire and cool.

 Next, beat the egg whites until very stiff and combine thoroughly with the honey mixture.
 Spoon the mousse into serving dishes and chill.
 Instead of egg whites, whipped cream may be used.
+Smooth, creamy, and delicious!

 La Cuisine Francaise (1893)